 - Your DIY felt bow pattern.
 Click on the link and print it out, making sure that it has printed to scale.
 DOWNLOAD PATTERN

-DIY Felt Bow: The Video
+DIY Felt Bow -The Video Tutorial

 Got a couple of minutes spare?
 Here is a video I made for you.
 Don't forget to subscribe to my YouTube channel for weekly sewing and craft videos.

 Start by cutting out all your pieces.
 You can pin your pattern pieces to the felt of use a removable pen to trace around them.
 Don't use a regular pen on your felt as you will see it on the edges of the bow when it is completed.
 Felt is best cut with sharp fabric scissors so you get nice clean edges.
 Try and be accurate with your cutting.

-Take the large bow piece and fold both ends towards the center and overlap them by 1/4 inch (6mm).
-Glue or sew them down.
+Take the large bow piece and fold both ends towards the center and overlap them by ¼ inch (6mm).

-Most felt doesn't have a right or wrong side but if yours does, then the right side should be on the outside.
+TIP: Most felt doesn't have a right or wrong side but if yours does, then the right side should be on the outside.
 Don't be confused by the spots being on the inside in my photo.
 I wanted the plain blue to be on the outside of the large bow so the different layers would show up.

 Stitch through all layers or glue them together.
 If you are gluing, all you need is a thin strip of glue in the center of each layer.
 You don't need to glue all the way to the ends of the bows.

 Wrap the center piece across the top and around to the back of the bow.
 Glue or stitch it at the back, overlapping the ends tightly.

 All finished and ready to put in your hair!